AI Tools

 The visual design in Tome leans toward a modern, editorial aesthetic.
 Think more like a well-designed magazine spread than a traditional corporate deck.
 This makes it excellent for creative pitches, thought leadership presentations, and conference talks, but it can feel less appropriate for formal business reporting where a more conservative look is expected.

 Tome also integrates AI image generation directly into the slide creation process.
 Instead of relying on stock photos, the tool generates custom visuals that match your specific content.
-When I created a presentation about ocean conservation, it generated unique illustrations of marine ecosystems rather than pulling generic underwater stock photos.
+For a presentation about ocean conservation, for example, it would generate unique illustrations of marine ecosystems rather than pulling generic underwater stock photos.
 The results are not always perfect, but they add a distinctive character that stock imagery cannot match.

 What We Liked: